rage/ethics-of-ai-copy/data/chapter-2/1-what-should-we-do.md

 ---
-path: '/chapter-2/1-the-principles-of-beneficence-and-non_maleficence'
+path: '/chapter-2/1-what-should-we-do'
-title: 'The principles of beneficence and non-maleficence'
+title: 'What should we do?'
 hidden: false
 ---